zextras/carbonio-storages-ce/README.md

 `npm run build && npm run start`

-Then slimstore server will be available at `http://localhost:5794/`
+Then Storages-CE server will be available at `http://localhost:5794/`

 <h3>Docker</h3>

 A docker image is available on [Docker Hub](https://hub.docker.com/r/zextras/slimstore).
 To run the application:

-`docker run -it --rm -d -p 5794:5794 --name slimstore zextras/slimstore`
+`docker run -it --rm -d -p 5794:5794 --name storages-ce zextras/slimstore`

 <h2>Configuration</h2>

-The following environment variables can be provided when starting the slimstore server
+The following environment variables can be provided when starting the Storages-CE server

 - `SLIMSTORE_CONF_PATH`